Wills, Trusts & Probate

 What happens if I do not name a beneficiary on my retirement account?

-Generally, beneficiary designations take precedence over instructions in a will for the specific assets they cover.
-This means that even if your will states otherwise, the named beneficiary on accounts like IRAs or life insurance policies will receive those assets directly.
-It is important to coordinate your will and beneficiary designations to avoid conflicts and ensure your overall estate plan reflects your intentions.
+Generally, beneficiary designations take precedence over instructions in a will for the specific accounts they cover.
+This means that even if a will directs otherwise, the named beneficiary on accounts like IRAs or life insurance policies will usually receive those assets directly.
+Because of this priority, it’s important to ensure beneficiary forms are coordinated with your will and other estate planning documents to avoid contradictory instructions.
+Coordinating these documents prevents unintended results and potential disputes among heirs.
+A careful review can identify conflicts and allow you to make changes so that all parts of your estate plan work together to fulfill your intentions regarding asset distribution.

 Leave a Reply